labgem/PPanGGOLiN/docs/user/PangenomeAnalyses/pangenomeAnnotation.md

 - [ARAGORN](http://www.ansikte.se/ARAGORN/) to annotate tRNAs
 - [Infernal](http://eddylab.org/infernal/) coupled with HMM of the bacterial and archaeal rRNAs downloaded from [RFAM](https://rfam.xfam.org/) to annotate rRNAs.

-To proceed with this stage of the pipeline, you need to create an ORGANISMS_FASTA_LIST.
+To proceed with this stage of the pipeline, you need to create an organisms.fasta.list file.
 This file should be tab-separated with each line depicting an individual genome and its pertinent information with the following organisation:
 Only the first two columns are mandatory:
 - The first column contains a unique genome name
 - The second column contains the path to the associated FASTA file